ishaanjav/Face_Analyzer/Privacy Policy.md

 ## Purpose of Data Collection
 Data is collected to provide the primary service of analyzing the faces within an image and displaying the resulting information.
 Without being given an image from the user, the app wouldn’t be able to function as intended.

+Therefore, the app receives the image either through the camera or a picture that the user chooses from the photo gallery.

 ## Who Can See Your Data
 **Only the user of the app.**

 The only person who can view the image and the facial information is the user of the app.
 The data the app collects is not stored or sent anywhere and remains within the app, locally.
-Additionally, once the app is closed, the data is not stored and is only available while the app is open.
+Additionally, once the app is closed from memory, the data is cleared and is only available while the app is open.

+## Permissions the App Uses
+Upon installation, the app asks for camera permission and permission to access photos and media stored in the device's storage.
+Only one of these is necessary to use the app, but using both is recommended.

+However, the app will not be able to serve its purpose if neither one of the permissions are granted.

 ## Your Privacy Rights
 You have the ability to revoke the app’s camera permission from your device’s Settings.
 Once this done, the app will not have accees to the camera or photo gallery.

 However, it is important to note that doing so will prevent it from serving its purpose of providing facial information from images.